Global-Travel-Hackathon/Rules/README.md

 - [X] Any components not created at the hackathon
 - [X] Licence/s

-To make it easier, we have created this [repo](https://github.com/Global-Travel-Hackathon/GTH-Location-TeamName), feel free to fork and modify it.
+To make it easier, we have created :point_right: this [repo](https://github.com/Global-Travel-Hackathon/GTH-Location-TeamName) for you.
+Feel free to fork and modify it. :tada:

-All projects should be submitted before [TIME], by sending an email to globalhack@kiwi.com with the subject [Team name]: [Project name] project for the Global Travel Hackathon and the body of the email must have the link of your project GH repo.
+:exclamation: `All projects should be submitted before [TIME], by sending an email to globalhack@kiwi.com with the subject [Team name]: [Project name] project for the Global Travel Hackathon and the body of the email must have the link of your project GH repo.` :exclamation:

 Failure to submit will result in disqualification.
 You should commit regularly throughout the hackathon to the team repository, but if we see a single GitHub commit made near the end of the hackathon will draw the suspicion that the work was not completed at the hackathon.